joon-solutions/dbt-hubspot-models/README.md

   microsoft_auto_tagging_enabled: true # False by default

 ### Switching to Local Currency
-Additionally, the package allows you to select whether you want to add in costs in USD or the local currency of the ad.
+Additionally, the model allows you to select whether you want to add in costs in USD or the local currency of the ad.
 By default, the package uses USD.
 If you would like to have costs in the local currency, add the following variable to your `dbt_project.yml` file:

 For example: